 Does a celebrity name boost sales?
 Yes, of course.
 But are celebrities the only ones that are fuelling the growth of the sneaker industry?
 No!
 Why else Nike’s React Element 87, a sneaker developed minus any creative collaboration with a known face, would be crowned as 2018’s Sneaker of the Year?

 The credit goes to the sneakerheads that have redefined the luxury world and have given the humble sneakers a cult status.
 Much like how comic nerds that gather every year at Comic Con have the power to make or ruin a film’s box office, sneaker nerds have transformed functional street-wear & sportswear shoes into a luxury fashion accessory.
-We are now seeing the rise of a new generation of luxury consumers that has brought the love for their kicks and the culture it represents, from streets to ramps.
+We are now seeing the rise of a new generation of luxury consumers that have brought the love for their kicks and the culture it represents, from streets to ramps.

 How, when and why did sneakers stop being just a shoe and became a cultural touchstone?